 These segments can then be used to target specific audiences in different ways to ultimately maximize profits.

-At Rydoo, machine learning and AI are an integrated part to our platform.
+At Rydoo, machine learning and AI are an integrated part of our platform.
 We aim to reduce to a minimum the time users spend doing their expenses and machine learning allows us to improve our service.
-A simple example of how we apply machine learning is auto-categorizing expenses after OCRing the merchants names – this cuts an extra step for the user and help him save time. —> TRY IT FOR YOUR SELF
+A simple example of how we apply machine learning is auto-categorizing expenses after OCRing the merchant’s names – this cuts an extra step for the user and helps him save time. —> TRY IT FOR YOURSELF

 Getting started with machine learning doesn’t have to be hard, either.
 While a good developer could create a custom solution, cloud computing giants like Google and Amazon are also starting to offer more accessible ways to use the technology.